TTarumar/TTarumar/README.md

 - 💙 I’ve been working on Flutter for 1 year
 - 👩🏻‍💻 I’m studying computer engineering at Erciyes University (3/4)
-- 🥅 2021 Goals: Contribute more to Open Source projects

 ### Connect with me: